 - Rebuilding personal relationships

-Pharmacotherapy and Medication Management
+Pharmacotherapy And Medication Management

 Pharmacotherapy itself does not change lifestyles or restore normal functioning, but medications do target the specific and limited aspects of substance use disorders.
 Medical treatment for substance abuse is geared to alleviate the raw physical symptoms of addiction.

 The programs that require attendance 3 to 5 days a week are perfect for identifying patients that need medication and monitoring compliance.